 - Interfacing with Other Cultures in Video Game Music

 - Soundscapes and Class in Games

 Presentations should last twenty minutes, to be followed by questions.
 The conference language is English.
 Please submit your paper proposal (c.250 words) plus provisional bibliography by email to email@example.com by February 14th 2018.

 Practitioners and composers may submit proposals to present work.
 We also welcome session proposals from organizers representing two to four individuals; the organizer should submit an introduction to the theme and c.200 word proposals for each paper.

 The conference will feature the following keynote speakers:

 Michael Austin (Howard University), editor of Music Video Games (Bloomsbury, 2016)

-Adele Cutting, BAFTA-winning audio professional whose credits include Quantum Break (2016)
+Adele Cutting, BAFTA-winning audio professional whose credits include the Harry Potter and The Room franchises

 Kristine Jørgensen (University of Bergen), author of Gameworld Interfaces (MIT, 2013)

 Hosted by Christoph Hust (HMT Leipzig, Department of Musicology) and Martin Roth (Leipzig University, Department for Japanese Studies)